 choice architecture, decision-making, consumer decision process, health insurance choice, consumer welfare

 Dellaert, Benedict G.C.; Johnson, Eric J.; and Baker, Tom, "Choice Architecture for Healthier Insurance Choices: Ordering and Partitioning Can Improve Decisions" (2019).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2727.